JangoSaga/flood-watch/README.md

-# FloodML - Machine Learning Flood Prediction System
+# FloodWatch - Machine Learning Flood Prediction System

 A flood prediction and analysis system with a Flask backend and a Next.js frontend.
 The backend serves pre-generated 7‑day forecasts and analysis endpoints; the frontend provides maps, heatmaps, and city views.